 To sh'mar is virtually impossible unless one has first committed his or her life to sh'ma.
-The focus of the word asah is on building - making something that is said [invisible energy] into something that is real and concrete and meaningful in everyday life, for all to see [visible motion in response to the invisible energy of the words first usage is in Genesis 3:8, where we are told of Adam and Chava, after the Fall: And they heard [sh'ma] the voice of the Holy One God walking in the garden [in the cool of the day]: and Adam and his wife hid themselves from the presence of the Holy One God amongst the trees of the garden.
+The focus of the word asah is on building - making something that is said [invisible energy] into something that is real and concrete and meaningful in everyday life, for all to see [visible motion in response to the invisible energy of the words which were said].
+For further information please feel free to look at footnotes 3, 4, and 5 on the preceding page.
+Seek the Holy One's instruction and teaching on what the action of these verbs would look like in your life.
+And consider carefully what it would look like for you to "turn" from these verbs to the right [to legalism] or to the left [to lawlessness].

-4 The word our English Bibles translate as "observe" or "keep" in most instances is Strong's Hebrew word #8104, shin, mem, resh, sh'mar, pronounced shaw-mar'.
-This verb root means to diligently defend, to guard, to keep watch over, to protect, to cherish, to treasure, and to save.
-The first usage is found in Genesis 2:15: And the Holy One God took the man, and put him into the Garden of Eden to dress it and to keep [i.e. sh'mar] it.
+Genesis 2:15: And the Holy One God took the man, and put him into the Garden of Eden to dress it and to keep [i.e. sh'mar] it.